Easy and fun sewing projects

 Tiered ruffle skirt tutorial

-This 3 tiered ruffle skirt with elastic waistband is so easy to make and looks stunning from every angle!
+This tiered skirt with an elastic waistband is quick to make and looks stunning from every angle!
+It’s perfect for summer with a tank top or pair it with boots and a jacket for a stylish fall look.

 Related: Top 25 funny sewing memes / DIY tutorial: No pattern, simple summer skirt with pockets

-To make this skirt, I used two yards of polyester linen fabric.
+For this project, I used about two yards of polyester linen fabric.
+Here are my measurements for reference:

-Fabric recommendations: linen, cotton, seersucker cotton, voile, viscose, double gauze, chambray
+Fabric recommendations: This skirt works best with lightweight, flowy fabrics like linen, cotton, seersucker cotton, voile, viscose, double gauze, or chambray.

 Tiered ruffle skirtsewing supplies